epam/NGB/docs/md/publications/dataset-prioritisation-of-sv.md

 ## Figure 6.
 ROS1-SLC34A2 interchromosomal translocation fusion

-1. Navigate to [ROS1-SLC34A2 fusion locus](http://ngb.opensource.epam.com/catgenome/#/pId/2/chr/6/start/117337097/end/117337197) *(click a link to navigate to a public NGB instance)*
+1. Navigate to [ROS1-SLC34A2 fusion locus](http://ngb.opensource.epam.com/catgenome/#/pId/3/chr/6/start/117337097/end/117337197) *(click a link to navigate to a public NGB instance)*
 2. BND (breakends) variation with alignments will be shown.
 Variation tooltip indicates second breakpoint location (interchromosomal translocation chr6<->chr4)
-3. Left-click a variation on a VCF track - context menu with two options will be shown
+3. Left-click a variation on a VCF track (lumpy) - context menu with two options will be shown
  * Show info
  * Show pair in split screen
 ![BND](../installation/images/docker-4.png)